Procedures

 Untitled, 1962

-Desmond Paul Henry modified WW2 analogue computers to create drawing machines.
+Desmond Paul Henry modified WW2 analog computers to create drawing machines.

 Wall Drawing #56, 1970